MeteoSwiss/opendata/docs/e-forecast-data/e1-short-term-forecast-data.md

 The Meteoswiss nowcasting system is calculated every 5-10 minutes and consists of a continuous nowcasting integrating different information sources, covering Switzerland and the neighbouring regions.
 The horizontal resolution is 1km.
 The 6-hour interval includes the seamless combination of observed, extrapolated and predicted data from the deterministic run of the ICON-CH1-EPS numerical weather pediction model.

-The current deterministic implementation (INCA-CH) computes just one ensemble member.
-A new generation of nowcasting systems is in development and will be expected to be available during 2027.
-For this reason only a subset of the current INCA-CH parameters will become available trough our open data provision and a major migration change (including set of output parameters, parameter names, parameters metadata,...) to the new system has to be planned in 2027-2028.
-A parallel phase with the old and new system both active will be ensured.
+The current deterministic implementation (INCA-CH) only computes one ensemble member.
+A new generation of nowcasting systems is under development and is expected to be available by 2027.
+For this reason, only a subset of the current INCA-CH parameters will be made available through our open data provision, and a major migration change will have to be planned for 2027–2028, including a new set of output parameters, parameter names and parameter metadata.
+A parallel phase in which both the old and new systems are active will be ensured.

 The following parameters are available: